yingshaoxo/HeroEntertainmentCenter/README.md

 # hero entertainment center

-You have to use this along with https://github.com/yingshaoxo/Local_Show
+You need to use this along with https://github.com/yingshaoxo/Local_Show